-Combine yeast and warm water in a bowl and allow it to bloom.
+- Combine yeast, sugar and warm water in a large bowl or in a stand mixer and allow it to bloom, approximately 10 minutes.

-Cover with a towel and allow to rise is a warm place for 1 – 1 1/2 hours.
+- Cover the dough with a towel and allow to rise is a warm place for 1 – 1½ hours.

 There’s one little tidbit of this recipe that makes it so very awesome, and if I share it, I’m officially jumping off the edge of the geek cliff and there’s no turning back.